skalenetwork/skale-consensus/docs/consensus-spec.md

 This means that:

-* `nodes` are assumed to be connected by _reliable communication links_.
+* `Nodes` are assumed to be connected by _reliable communication links_.
 * Links can can be arbitrarily slow, but will eventually deliver `messages`.

 The asynchronous model described above is _similar to the model assumed by Bitcoin and Ethereum blockchains_.
 It reflects *the state of modern Internet*, where temporary network splits and interruptions are normal, but always resolve eventually.

-Since real Internet sometimes drops messages on the way without delivering them, _the eventual delivery guarantee is achieved in practice by retransmissions_.
+Since real Internet sometimes drops `messages` on the way without delivering them, _the eventual delivery guarantee is achieved in practice by retransmissions_.
 The `sending node` will make _multiple attempts to transfer_  `message` to the `receiving node`, until the transfer is successful and is confirmed by the `receiving node`.

 ## 3.2 Node priority

-For each `block id` each `node` is assigned priority.
-The priority is used to determine the winner of consensus.
+For each `block id` each `node` is assigned integer `priority`.
+The `priority` is used to determine the winner of consensus.

-Node priority changes in a round-robin fashion from one block to another.
-For the first block, the first node has the highest priority or is a `priority leader`.
-For the second block the second node is the `priority leader` and so on.
+`Node priority` changes in a round-robin fashion from one `block` to another.
+For the `first block`, the `first node` has the highest `priority` or is a `priority leader`.
+For the second block the `second node` is the `priority leader` and so on.

 In general, node priority can be expressed by the following formula

 `nodePriority = N - ((nodeIndex - blockId ) mod N)`

-Where `nodeIndex` is the integer index of the node in the chain from `1` to `N`.
-As an example: for `blockId = 5` and `N = 16`, node `5` has priority `16`, node `6` has priority `15` and so on, ending with node `4` having priority `1`.
+Here `nodeIndex` is the integer index of the `node` in the chain from `1` to `N`.
+As an example: for `blockId = 5` and `N = 16`, `node 5` has priority `16`, `node 6` has `priority` `15` and so on, ending with `node` `4` having `priority` `1`.

 It is easy to see from the above expression, that

-`priorityLeader = ((nodeIndex - blockId )) mod N + 1`
+`priorityLeader = (nodeIndex - blockId ) mod N + 1`

 ## 3.3 Default block

-Sometimes (very infrequently) no node wins consensus.
-In such cases, block consensus can result in an empty block that no-one proposed, named `default block`.
+Sometimes (very infrequently) no `node` wins consensus.
+In such cases, `block consensus` can result in an `empty block` that no-one proposed, named `default block`.

 ## 3.4 Full and Optimized Block Consensus

-For each block, nodes need to propose and agree on a block.
+For each `block`, nodes need to propose and agree on a block.
+Once this happens, the `block` is finalized (signed) and committed to the chain.
 This is referred to as `block consensus`.

 SKALE utilizes two types of block consensus: `full consensus` and `optimized consensus`.

-During `full consensus`, all nodes compete to propose and create a block.
+During `full consensus`, all nodes compete to propose and create a `block`.
 The winner is determined by competition.
 If there are multiple potential winners the ultimate winner is selected by _choosing the highest priority node_ out of the candidates.

 During optimized consensus, only the winner of the previous consensus at `blockId = currentBlockId - N` is allowed to propose and win.
 This saves lots of network bandwidth.
-Essentially the purpose of the optimized consensus is to let previous winner win.
+Essentially _the purpose of the optimized consensus is to let the previous winner win_.

-As an example, for block `18` the winner of the consensus at block `2` is allowed to propose and win.
+As an example, for block `18`, the winner of the consensus at block `2` was `node 3` is allowed to propose and win.

-The full consensus will run for first `N` blocks, and then will be re-run every `4 N + 1` blocks (65 blocks).
+The full consensus will run for first `N` `blocks`, and then will be re-run every `4 N + 1` `blocks` (65 `blocks`).
 The reason to re-run the full consensus is to see if network conditions changed.
 For most blocks, optimized consensus will run that will utilize the previous winner.

-Full comsensus will also rerun if there is no previous winner, meaning that previous consensus ended with a default block.
+Full comsensus will also rerun if there is no previous winner, meaning that previous consensus ended with a `default block`.

 ## 3.5 Consensus phases

 ### 3.5.1 Submission phase

-During submission phase a `user client` (browser or mobile app) signs a `transaction` using user `private wallet key` and submits it either directly to one of `core nodes` or to a `network proxy` or an archive node.
-A `network proxy` is a node that load balances incoming transactions to `core nodes` attempting to load them evenly, and avoiding transaction submissions to non-responsive nodes.
-An archive node is a node that does not participate in consensus, but stores a historic copy of the state as well as can broadcast transactions to core nodes.
+During submission phase a `user client` (browser or mobile app) signs a `transaction` using user `private wallet key` and submits it either directly to one of `core nodes`, or to a `network proxy`,  or to an `archive node`.

+A `network proxy` is a `node` that load balances incoming transactions to `core nodes` attempting to load them evenly, and avoiding transaction submissions to non-responsive `nodes`.

+An `archive node` is a `node` that does not participate in consensus, but stores a historic copy of the state as well as can broadcast transactions to core `nodes`.

 ### 3.5.2 Broadcast phase